to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.Titus 2:5(NASB)

 Having detailed the necessary characteristics and capabilities of Church elders and older men, Paul turns his attention to their wives and the qualities and attitudes that are becoming in older women.
 Like godly men, older women should be reverent in their behaviour toward the Lord and should not engage in malicious gossiping or become addicted to things like wine or wearing ostentatious apparel.

-Paul lists the essential qualities older women should cultivate, such as teaching the younger, less experienced women about godly living what is good and honouring to the Lord... knowing that they may be subject to fleshly temptation or exhibit shallow behaviour.
+Paul lists the essential qualities older women should cultivate, such as teaching the younger, less experienced women about godly living and what is good and honouring to the Lord, knowing that they may be subject to fleshly temptation or exhibit shallow behaviour.

-The virtuous woman who honours the Lord should become a conscientious homemaker who is good to all and submissive to her husband, and many of the attributes of a woman after God's own heart are listed in Proverbs 31, which supplies a list of the characteristics that honour the Lord.
+The virtuous woman who honours the Lord should become a conscientious homemaker who is good to all and submissive to her husband.
+Many of the attributes of a woman after God's own heart are listed in Proverbs 31 which supplies a list of the characteristics that honour the Lord.

-Biblical submission is not something that devalues or dehumanises women, nor regard them as an inferior or second-class citizens, as is so often taught.
-However, women are to recognise there is a divine order in the family unit... an order that God Himself ordained - so that the word of God may not be belittled or even blasphemed.
+Biblical submission is not something that devalues or dehumanises women, nor regards them as an inferior or second-class citizens, as is so often taught.
+However, women are to recognise there is a divine order in the family unit, an order that God Himself ordained so that the Word of God may not be belittled or even blasphemed.

-No matter what role we have in our home or Church community, we all need to submit ourselves to God, and live a godly life that engage in roles and responsibilities.. as laid out in God's word.
+No matter what role we have in our home or Church community, we all need to submit ourselves to God and live a godly life that engages in roles and responsibilities as laid out in God's Word.
 May each one of us seek to develop characteristics and attitudes that honour the Lord in every area of life.